 AI-Powered Robocalls

-AI-powered robocalls have become a prevalent tool for election-related scams.
+AI-powered robocalls have become a prevalent tool for AI election scams.
 These robocalls use AI to mimic human speech, making them sound more convincing and trustworthy.
 An AI-generated call or text message can be personalized to use the victim’s name, where they live, and other personal information.

 Voters might receive calls that provide false information about voting locations, dates, or requirements, potentially leading to voter suppression.
 These calls also can solicit personal information under the guise of official election business, which can then be used for identity theft or other malicious purposes.